Selfie King

 Selfie King is a 2020 Nepali film, directed by Bishal Sapkota.
 The film is produced by Dinesh Raut, and Shuvash Thapa under the banner of Picture Frame, and Shuvash Thapa Productions.
-The film features Bipin Karki in the lead role as Gopal, who is an actor and plays Selfie King in the TV show Selfie King.
+The film features Bipin Karki in the lead role as Gopal, an actor who portrays the titular character in the TV show Selfie King.
 The film stars Bipin Karki, Laxmi Bardewa, Abhay Baral, and Bhuwan Chand.